HCG Mid-Cycle vs Post-Cycle: Research Protocols Compared

 Mid-cycle HCG preserves intratesticular testosterone and Leydig function, which supports spermatogenesis but does not directly stimulate the Sertoli cells responsible for sperm production (those require FSH).
 For full fertility preservation on TRT, many protocols add recombinant FSH (Gonal-F) or human menopausal gonadotropin (HMG) to restore both LH-equivalent (HCG) and FSH stimulation.
 Sperm count typically returns to baseline range within 6-12 months on combined HCG + FSH/HMG, even during ongoing TRT.
 This is an active research area; consult a fertility specialist.

 Leydig cell desensitization.
-Chronic high-dose HCG (e.g., 1,000+ IU 3x/week for many months) can cause Leydig cells to downregulate their LH receptor expression, paradoxically reducing testicular response over time.
-Mid-cycle protocols use the lowest effective dose (typically 250-500 IU 2-3x/week) to maintain function without inducing desensitization.
-Higher doses are reserved for short-duration post-cycle protocols where desensitization risk is limited by the brief duration.
+Chronically over-driving HCG can cause Leydig cells to downregulate their LH receptor expression, paradoxically reducing testicular response over time.
+That is why mid-cycle use favors the lowest effective amount (set by your prescriber) to maintain function without inducing desensitization, while a higher level is reserved for short-duration post-cycle use where the brief duration limits the desensitization risk.

 Variable.
 With proper PCT (HCG + SERMs), recovery to detectable LH/FSH typically occurs within 4-8 weeks; full recovery to baseline serum testosterone takes 3-12 months.
 Without PCT, recovery times are longer (6-18 months) and incomplete recovery is more common, especially after long-duration TRT (>2 years).
 Older users (>40) and users with prior fertility issues have slower recovery on average.
 Some users do not fully recover and remain hypogonadal post-TRT.